COMPLIANCE- PURPOSE AND POLICY (29.1)

 Representatives or Designees approved and/or authorized by the Sponsor.

 Local Education Agency or others as may be deemed appropriate and appointed by the Sponsor and may be asked to serve as Consultants.
+Such Consultants shall serve without vote.

 SAVINGS CLAUSE